PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 ### Available hooks

-As you can see in the workflow a few hooks are available in the email generation for you include your own themes, layouts, variables, transformations, ...
+As you can see in the workflow a few hooks are available in the email generation for you to include your own themes, layouts, variables, transformations, ...

-* **actionListMailThemes** allows you to modify the `ThemeCollection` (add, remove, modify a theme or its layouts)
+* **actionListMailThemes** allows you to modify the `ThemeCollection` (add, remove, modify a theme or/and its layouts)
 * **actionBuildMailLayoutVariables** allows you to modify the variables of a specific layout
 * **actionGetMailLayoutTransformations** allows you to modify the transformations applied to a specific layout